-Provided that a tax-exempt holder has not held Shares as "debt-financed property" within the meaning of the Code and the Fund's shares of stock are not being used in an unrelated trade or business, dividend income from the Fund generally will not be unrelated business taxable income ("UBTI") to a tax-exempt holder.
+Provided that a tax-exempt holder has not held Shares as "debt-financed property" within the meaning of the Code and the Fund's Shares are not being used in an unrelated trade or business, dividend income from the Fund generally will not be unrelated business taxable income ("UBTI") to a tax-exempt holder.
 Similarly, income from the sale of Shares will not constitute UBTI unless the tax-exempt holder has held Shares as debt-financed property within the meaning of the Code or has used Shares in a trade or business.
-The Fund's dividends, however, that are attributable to excess inclusion income will constitute UBTI in the hands of most tax-exempt shareholders.
-See "- Taxable Mortgage Pools and Excess Inclusion Income."
-The Fund intends to avoid generating excess inclusion income for its shareholders but cannot guarantee that none of its dividends will be attributable to excess inclusion income.
+The Fund's dividends, however, that are attributable to excess inclusion income will constitute UBTI in the hands of most tax-exempt Shareholders.
+The Fund intends to avoid generating excess inclusion income for its Shareholders but cannot guarantee that none of its dividends will be attributable to excess inclusion income.